Ekkehard-Schulze/precision-temperature-logger/README.md

 5. For other research requirements we provide an alternative firmware, which in addition to TMP117 also supports these sensors:

-&emsp;&emsp;- OneWire temperature, this allows for a larger number of sensors on a many meter long two-conductor cable bus
+	* OneWire temperature, this allows for a larger number of sensors on a many meter long two-conductor cable bus
+        * DS18B20
+		* DS18S20
-    * DS18B20,
+		* DS1822
-	* DS18S20, DS1822, MAX31850 (the latter for type K thermocouples).
+		* MAX31850  for type K thermocouples

 	* BME280 (temperature, humidity, pressure)

 	* MLX90614 (infra red non-contact temperature)

 	* TSL2561 (illuminance)

 	* ADT7420 (precision temperature, but inferior to TMP117A)

 &emsp;&emsp;This firmware is complex and requires selecting sensors by uncommenting '#define' statements <br />&emsp;&emsp;in the C source code.
 However, the sensors are auto-detected and types can be mixed.